Driving Under The Influence (DUI)

-If you are arrested and charged with driving under the influence (DUI) or driving while intoxicated (DWI) it can be a very troubling experience.
+If you are arrested for driving under the influence (DUI) or driving while intoxicated (DWI) it can be a very troubling experience.
 Washington State has some of the toughest DUI laws in the nation and the penalties can be severe.
 A DUI arrest will start a twofold process of governmental action or intervention into your personal affairs.
-Law enforcement will turn your arrest over to (I) criminal courts or a prosecutor’s office to begin the Criminal Proceedings and (II) to the Department of Licensing (DOL) to begin Administrative Proceedings.
+Law enforcement will refer your arrest over to (I) criminal courts or a prosecutor’s office to begin the Criminal Proceedings and (II) to the Department of Licensing (DOL) to begin Administrative Proceedings.

 I. Criminal Proceedings